A census of young stellar objects in two line-of-sight star forming regions toward IRAS 22147+5948 in the outer Galaxy: Results and analysis

 \subsection{Machine learning technique}

-Machine learning algorithms are a branch of artificial intelligence, where the algorithm is designed to learn from data, identify patterns or structures within the data, and then make predictions with minimal human involvement.
-Here, we use a combination of the machine learning anomaly detection and supervised algorithms to identify candidate YSOs in the IRAS 22147 region.
-We follow procedures developed specifically for the analysis of the AllWISE catalog, which led to the identification of, for example, heavily reddened AGN/quasar candidates that were originally missing from source catalogs created using standard cuts on CC diagrams \citep{solarz17}.
+Machine learning algorithms are a branch of artificial intelligence whereby the algorithm is designed to learn from data, identify patterns or structures within the data, and then make predictions with minimal human involvement.
+Here, we used a combination of the machine learning anomaly detection and supervised algorithms to identify candidate YSOs in the IRAS 22147 region.
+We followed procedures developed specifically for the analysis of the AllWISE catalog, which led to the identification of, for example, heavily reddened AGN and quasar candidates that were originally missing from source catalogs created using standard cuts on CC diagrams \citep{solarz17}.
 The process of selection is applied to the entire SMOG region, but the output catalog discussed here includes only the IRAS 22147 region.

-As a first step, we distinguish sources with YSO signatures from the rest of Galactic sources.
-For that purpose, we use the anomaly detection algorithm called the one-class support vector machines (OCSVM, \citealt{ocsvm}) with the R interface for libsvm \citep{man1,man2}.
-OCSVM is designed to select outliers in the data based on the input data, where all known objects have a single label: 'known'.
-As the training objects, we use all YSOs selected through the Spitzer's color-color diagram method (Section\,\ref{sec:cc}), which have a counterpart in the AllWISE data (151 Class I and 346 Class II objects).
+As a first step, we distinguished sources with YSO signatures from the rest of the Galactic sources.
+For that purpose, we used the anomaly detection algorithm called the one-class support vector machines (OCSVM, \citealt{ocsvm}) with the R interface for libsvm \citep{man1,man2}.
+In particular, OCSVM is designed to select outliers in the data based on the input data, where all known objects have a single label: "known."
+As the training objects, we used all the YSOs selected through the Spitzer's color-color diagram method (Section\,\ref{sec:cc}) that have a counterpart in the AllWISE data (151 Class I and 346 Class II objects).